fcurella/django-recommends/README.rst

 Templatetags Cache
 ~~~~~~~~~~~~~~~~~~

-By default, the templatetags provided by django-recommends will cache their result for 24 hours (86400 seconds).
+By default, the templatetags provided by django-recommends will cache their result for 60 seconds.
 This time can be overridden via the ``RECOMMENDS_CACHE_TEMPLATETAGS_TIMEOUT``.